Below you’ll find answers to our most frequently asked questions about palliative care and euthanasia for your pet.

 + Where is your service area?

 Lifting Stars Pet Homecare is based in Vancouver, BC, and serves clients in Greater Vancouver.
-Service areas include North Vancouver, West Vancouver, Burnaby, New Westminster, Richmond, Coquitlam, Port Coquitlam, Port Moody, Delta, Surrey, Langley, Pitt Meadows, and Maple Ridge.
+Service areas include North Vancouver, West Vancouver, Burnaby, New Westminster, Richmond, Coquitlam, Port Coquitlam, Surrey, and Langley.

 + How much does it cost and how do I pay?